SeanKilleen/seankilleen.github.io/_posts/2021-12-19-santa-sleigh-nunit.md

 }
 ```

 Once we've done this, all our tests will pass because it's a default behavior.
 But this is a little bit of a smell -- where is the "red" in our "red, green, refactor" cycle?
 If we don't actually see a test fail, how do we know it's testing what we think it is?
-Not save to assume.
+Not safe to assume.
 So, I'd like to modify something to see the test fail.
 In this case, the `MoveForward` method is called, so I'll add some code to set the number of presents to a hard-coded number, which should guarantee some tests fail.

 ```csharp
 public void MoveForward(int spaces)